We have one of the largest selections of sunglasses

 There are two types of UV light you need to look out for:

 UVB Rays – UVB are super intense and the primary cause of sunburns and cancer, and can be very hazardous to the eyes.
-UVB Rays vary in intensity throughout the year and are much stronger in the summer months between the hours of 10 am and 4 pm – this is the time of year when the earth’s orbit comes closest to the sun.
+UVB Rays vary in intensity throughout the year and are much stronger in the summer months between the hours of 10 am and 4 pm – this is the time of year when the earth’s axial tilt is angled towards the sun, causing UVB Rays to be more focused.
 Although UVB rays are more intense in the summer, they possess the capacity to burn or damage skin and eyes year-round, and their effect is amplified by snow.

 UVA Rays - UVA account for 95% of the UV radiation reaching the Earth’s surface.
 UVA rays do not vary in intensity throughout the year and although they are much less intense, they are 30-50 times more prevalent than UVB rays.
 In recent studies, UVA rays have also been shown capable of contributing to the development of skin cancer and photoaging, and have been linked to the development of certain types of cataracts.